 Do you snore?
 Does your partner snore, meaning you’re kept up all hours of the night, tossing and turning?
-Whether you’re the culprit or the victim, snoring is a common symptom of a sleep disorder called obstructive sleep apnea (OSA).
+Whether you’re the one creating the noise or you’re the one having to listen to it, snoring is a common symptom of a sleep disorder called obstructive sleep apnea (OSA).

 How Does Snoring Occur?